metaschema/oxyzen/README.md

 - f$.db.find(text,...) -

-The indexes are mantained by pushing and updating and deleting documents in the db using oxyzen functions, insted of directly using the firebase apis, plus a small number of getters are implemented for easy coherency with the _key attribute in collname-dockey format
+The indexes are mantained by pushing, updating and deleting documents using oxyzen functions, instead of directly calling the firebase apis;A small number of getters are implemented for easy coherency with the _key attribute in collname-dockey format

 - f$.db.add(collname,doc)
 - f$.db.set(doc,,)